Yu Chang Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Angels have the fifth-ranked team ERA across all league pitching staffs (3.70).
+- The Angels have a 3.52 team ERA that ranks fifth among all MLB pitching staffs.

-- Angels pitchers combine to give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- The Angels surrender the fourth-fewest home runs in baseball (11 total, 0.8 per game).

-- The left-hander last appeared on Saturday against the Toronto Blue Jays, when he threw six innings, allowing one earned run while giving up six hits.
+- His last appearance came on Sunday against the Toronto Blue Jays, when the left-hander tossed 4 2/3 innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.